The damped focusing cubic wave equation on a bounded domain: Preliminaries

 \begin{proof} We only prove (\ref{eq_thm_existence_wave_blow_up}).
 If $T < + \infty$, then the Cauchy theory gives

 As the energy of a solution is nonincreasing, it implies

 yielding (\ref{eq_thm_existence_wave_blow_up}) by the Sobolev embedding $H^1(\Omega) \hookrightarrow L^4(\Omega)$. \end{proof}

 In what follows, we refer to $u$ as "the solution of \textnormal{(\ref{KG_nL_damped})} with initial data $\left( u^0, u^1 \right)$ (and damping $\gamma$)".
-Finally, we will need the fact that the geometric control condition implies the stabilisation of the linear equation.
+Finally, we will need the fact that the GCC implies the stabilisation of the linear equation.
 More precisely, we will use the following result, which is due to Bardos, Lebeau and Rauch \cite{BLR}.

 \begin{thm} Assume that $\gamma \in L^\infty(\Omega, \mathbb{R}_+)$ satisfies $\gamma(x) \geq \alpha$ for almost all $x \in \omega$, with $\alpha > 0$ a constant and $\omega \subset \Omega$ an open set fulfilling the GCC.
 There exist $C > 0$ and $\lambda > 0$ such that for all $s \in [0, 1]$, and all $\left( u^0, u^1 \right) \in X^s$, if $u = e^{tA} \left( u^0, u^1 \right)$ is the solution of \textnormal{(\ref{KG_L_damped})} with $g = 0$, then